KevinKeWang/tiny_rack/README.md

 * Optional +3.3V 500mA for easy project prototyping.
 * Fully load tested.
 * The +12V and -12V output ripple is less than 100mV under all load conditions.
 * Exposed M3 screw terminals for direct connection to the test power supply.
-Clamps can be connected directly.
+Clamps can be
+*  directly.

 ## Type of rack
 | Rack                | Min depth          | Max depth         | Description                         |